Written Exam

 Eligibility

-To be eligible for certification in the subspecialty of Hand Surgery, candidates must meet the criteria below:
+To be eligible for certification in the subspecialty of Hand Surgery, candidates must:

-- At least 50% of your total caseload must be in operative hand surgery, and you must have been in the active practice of hand surgery for at least two years.
+• Have a caseload of which at least 50% is in operative hand surgery and must have been in the active practice of hand surgery for at least two years.

-- Hold an unrestricted license to practice in a state or territory.
+• Hold a valid, active license to practice medicine in a U.S. state, commonwealth, District of Columbia or U.S. territory.

 Requirements